Loading...

 So well done for coming up with those.

-And we know there are more, many, many more.
+So many fantastic fairy tales, and we know there are more, many, many more.

-In "Blackberry Blue", Jamila Gavin updates these traditional tales while keeping many of the themes.
+In "Blackberry Blue," Jamila Gavin updates these traditional tales while keeping many of the themes.

 She explores her reasons for this in the preface.

-And there's our key word preface, and a preface is like an introduction to the book where we may have stated the subject, scope, and aims of the text.
+And there's our keyword preface, and a preface is like an introduction to the book where we may have stated the subject, scope, and aims of the text.

-Which of the following features are usually found in traditional fairy tale texts?
-Modern technology, a hero or heroine who overcomes obstacles, magical or supernatural elements.
+Check for understanding, which of the following features are usually found in traditional fairy tale texts: modern technology, a hero or heroine who overcomes obstacles, magical or supernatural elements?
+So pause the video while you decide which of these features are usually found in traditional fairy tale texts.

 Well done if you selected statements B and C.